money management

 Money management means your youth coach will help you manage your payments so that all your important costs are paid.
 This means:

-- you will get paid a weekly allowance of up to $50 into your personal bank account.
+• you will get paid a weekly allowance of up to $50 in your personal bank account.

-- any money left over will be put onto your personal payment card.
-This is like a debit card that you can use to buy your food and groceries at approved stores.
+• any money left over will be put onto your payment card.
+This is like a debit card that you can use to buy essential things – like food and groceries at approved stores.

 payments